 Weight gain isn’t inevitable—women who adjust their approach to account for hormonal changes can maintain or even improve their body composition.
 But continuing exactly as before typically results in gradual gain.

-Why Does Fat Move to the Stomach During Perimenopause?
+Why Does Fat Move to the Stomach During Menopause?

 Without oestrogen’s regulatory influence, cortisol (the stress hormone) has more impact on fat storage, and cortisol preferentially deposits fat around the abdomen.